-don’t get me wrong; i always thought the guy had a hell of a voice, and he definitely deserves credit for fighting his producers to get people like little richard, jerry lee lewis, chet atkins and richard pryor on his variety show that aired in the late 1960s and early 1970s. but his music, and the whole “ladies’ man with approximately as much chest hair as sean connery” image, always just screamed cheese to me. i can dig “it’s not unusual” and a few other songs if they come on in a restaurant, but there was never anything there i really wanted to listen to more than once or twice. unlike scott walker, who could have very well turned into a cheesy balladeer but instead ran screaming from the middle of the road and sent his golden voice off to another planet to make insane, uncompromising, bizarre music like nothing else, tom just seemed to stay in the same comfortable place, firmly in the middle of that road.
+I can dig “It’s Not Unusual” and a few other songs if they come on in a restaurant, but there was never anything there I really wanted to listen to more than once or twice.
+Unlike Scott Walker, who could have very well turned into a cheesy balladeer but instead ran screaming from the middle of the road and sent his golden voice off to another planet to make insane, uncompromising, bizarre music like nothing else, Tom seemed to stay in the same comfortable place, right in the middle of that road.

-i’m in shock at how good this stuff is. the man is now 70 years old, and he still sings better than most people a third of his age. the difference is, now the music is completely stripped of all the schmaltz, and with age comes wisdom, and all of that jazz. he even finally threw out all that black hair dye, which i find a great relief…maybe letting go of a bit of vanity and getting comfortable with the idea of being a bit older has something to do with the seismic shift in musical direction.
+I’m stunned by how good this stuff is.
+The man is now seventy years old, and he still sings better than most people a third of his age.
+The difference is, now the music is stripped of all the schmaltz, and with age comes wisdom, and all that jazz.
+He even finally threw out all that black hair dye!
+Maybe letting go of a bit of vanity and getting comfortable with the idea of getting older has something to do with the seismic shift in musical direction.